jolkin/ApriltagPosture/README.md

 5. Calculate the ratio between each distance and its correspond y coordinate.
 6. Set "exp_factor" to the average of these ratios.

+## How To Use

+To use the module, you need to do two things within your code.
+First you need to start a thread that runs the "takePics" function.
+This will populate the image queue.

+The other thing you need to do, is instantiate a tracker object with the appropriate values.
+This object is what will actually be processing the images to extact the pose.

+All you need to do is call the analyzeFrame function everytime you want to get the pose of from the most recently taken picture.

+If you have a series of images you want to process that are not taken by a camera in real-time, this is possible as well.
+Just make sure you never call the "takePics" function, and instead you pass each image into the analyzeFrame function.